Browse Submitted Names

 Noviana f Indonesian

-From the name of the month of November, typically given to girls born in that month.
+From the name of the month of November, usually used as a given name for a girl born in November.

 Novie f American